|

 Traffic

-currently the only freeway tying the San Antonio/Austin region together
+35 is the main freeway tying the San Antonio/Austin region together

-and, as a consequence, is overloaded on many sections.
-Most, if
+and, as a consequence, is frequently overloaded on many

-All counts in the corridor now exceed 70,000 vehicles per day, with
+counts in the corridor now exceed 100,000 vehicles per day.

-local growth, NAFTA has put an additional strain on the corridor.
+local growth, NAFTA has put an additional strain on the corridor as

-As a result, officials lobbied to have it designated as a NAFTA
+this corridor.
+Consequently, officials lobbied to have it designated as

 Superhighway to secure federal funding for various conventional and ITS